International travel rebound: Auckland Airport trims losses

 Hurihanganui said Auckland Airport is working to ensure "the best possible outcome for the next 20-plus years of travel at Auckland Airport, with an initial focus on domestic travel".

-"As we look ahead, we are entering a period of investment to transform Auckland Airport into a world-class travel experience with seamless customer journeys and improvements to domestic travel as our first priorities," said Hurihanganui.
+"As we look ahead, we are entering a period of investment to transform Auckland Airport into a world-class travel experience with seamless customer journeys and improvements to domestic travel as our first priorities."

 In its outlook, Auckland Airport continues to adopt more conversation planning assumptions than the International Air Travel Association (IATA), which predicted in its most recent report that the global industry would recover to pre-pandemic levels in the 2024 calendar year, with the Asia-Pacific region to follow at a later stage.